Sony RX1 versus Sony RX100

 The Sony Cyber-shot DSC-RX1 and the Sony Cyber-shot DSC-RX100 are two digital cameras that were officially introduced, respectively, in September 2012 and June 2012.
 Both the RX1 and the RX100 are fixed lens compact cameras that are based on a full frame (RX1) and an one-inch sensor.
 The RX1 has a resolution of 24 megapixel, whereas the RX100 provides 20 MP.

-The side-by-side display below illustrates the physical size and weight of the Sony RX1 and the Sony RX100.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX1 – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Sony RX1 and the Sony RX100 are illustrated in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the RX1 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 is notably smaller (19 percent) than the Sony RX1.
 Moreover, the RX100 is substantially lighter (50 percent) than the RX1.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 In this context, it is worth noting that neither the RX1 nor the RX100 are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.